Superman/Batman: Joshua Williamson

 Joshua Williamson wrote "Fright Night" (issue #77).
-After a shallow grave is discovered in Metropolis, Supergirl tries to get the help of Batman to investigate, but ends up only finding the current Robin Damian Wayne, Even not doing well, they discover that the victims are killed by a sudden heart attack and all of them are employers of LexCorp.
-While infiltrating a party with another members, Supergirl finds the culprit to be The Scarecrow who wants revenge on Lex Luthor since the latter stole his Sinestro Corps power ring from him.
+After a shallow grave is discovered in Metropolis, Supergirl tries to get the help of Batman to investigate, but ends up only finding the current Robin, Damian Wayne, Even not doing well, they discover that the victims are killed by a sudden heart attack and all of them are employers of LexCorp.
+While infiltrating a party with another members, Supergirl finds the culprit to be Scarecrow, who wants revenge on Lex Luthor since the latter stole his Sinestro Corps power ring from him.
 He then uses a concentrated version of the fear gas to make Supergirl hallucinate, but Robin manages to calm her down and the duo arrest Scarecrow.

 Chris Roberson

 Chris Roberson wrote "Worlds' Finest" (issues #79–80).

-Coming directly from the DC One Million storyline, Epoch The Lord of Time arrives in the 853rd century trying to conquering it and is quickly subdued by the Superman and Batman versions of that time.
+Coming directly from the DC One Million storyline, Epoch arrives in the 853rd century trying to conquering it and is quickly subdued by the Superman and Batman versions of that time.
 However, he reveals this all to be just a plan to get access to the Batcave and a powerful armor he uses to trap One Million Superman and Batman in an eternal time loop before going back and ends up battling Superman, Batman and Robin from the 21st century.
 Epoch again gains the upper hand by trapping the three inside an impenetrable barrier, but the heroes free themselves using their science skills as Superman breaks his time travel device, sending the villain randomly through time back to the 853rd century, where he is finally arrested by the Superman and Batman from that time.

 Cullen Bunn

 Cullen Bunn wrote "Sorcerer Kings" (issues #81–84).

 Phantom Stranger warns the Shadowpact about an upcoming magical threat.
 When they get to the appointed location, dozens of demons arise, followed by a silver-armored knight who fights them; after he is killed, the knight is revealed to be Superman.
-When the real Superman is informed, an alternative Batman appears and abducts him; meanwhile, the real Batman is working together with Detective Chimp, Doctor Occult and Klarion the Witch Boy to find the demons' source.
-The strange Batman takes Superman to his world of origin - a possible future where the world was cursed in a spell summoned by the Coven, a group composed of Felix Faust, Morgan Le Fey, Brother Blood and Blackbriar Thorn.
+When the real Superman is informed, an alternative Batman appears and abducts him; meanwhile, the real Batman is working together with Detective Chimp, Doctor Occult, and Klarion the Witch Boy to find the demons' source.
+The strange Batman takes Superman to his world of origin - a possible future where the world was cursed in a spell summoned by Felix Faust, Morgaine le Fey, Brother Blood, and Blackbriar Thorn.
 The future Batman reveals that the Coven plan to send a powerful monster through time to assure their victory in the past.